ngshiheng/six-percent/README.md

 - [pip](https://pip.pypa.io/en/stable/) package installer
 - Python [virtual environment](https://virtualenv.pypa.io/en/latest/)
 - [chromedriver](https://chromedriver.chromium.org/downloads) based off your OS & Chrome version

+**File configuration:**
-- Rename `users.json.example` to `users.json` and update the file accordingly
+- Rename `users.json.example` to `users.json` and update the information accordingly
+- Configure `funds.json` accordingly, if the specific fund you own is categorized under initial investment or additional investment
+  - E.g.: If the specific fund you have on your account is an initial investment, set `"initial_investment": true`

 #### Installation (Ubuntu) :wrench: